 and so on.

 Here are some calendars you may like, courtesy of South End Zone, ready for one-click subscribing.
-These links will open up the Calendar app on your Mac, like so:

 All prime-time games (Thursday Night Football, Sunday Night Football, Monday Night Football)